 Firstly, check whether Steam’s servers are down.
-If they’re down, it means Steam Network is experiencing issues.
+If they’re down, it means that their Network is experiencing issues.
 You won’t be able to connect to Steam Network if Steam’s servers are down.

 You can check Steam’s server status by going to https://www.issteamdown.com/.
 The site should state whether Steam’s servers are up.